Basic definition and solution to the biased bisect problem #

 1 ≤ wₘᵢₙ ≤ wₗᵢ ≤ wₘₐₓ ≤ n - 1

-As usual, wₗᵢ
+As usual, wₗᵢ is symmetric

 ... and has recurrence formula.